AAnzel/Polar-Diagrams-for-Model-Comparison/README.md

 |Location|Description|
 |---|---|
 |[Data/](./Data/)|contains all datasets used in [Source/main.ipynb](./Source/main.ipynb).
-|[Data/Dataset_0/](./Data/Dataset_0/)|contains the Anscombe's quartet dataset.
+|[Data/Dataset_0/](./Data/Dataset_0/)|contains the Anscombe's quartet data set.
 |[Data/Dataset_1/](./Data/Dataset_1/)|contains the official, automatically generated script for downloading the CMIP3 data from the [https://esgf-node.llnl.gov/projects/cmip3/](https://esgf-node.llnl.gov/projects/cmip3/).
-To generate the whole dataset, the user should first place itself into this directory and then run the following command from the terminal `sh generate_dataset_1.sh`.
+To generate the whole data set, the user should first place itself into this directory and then run the following command from the terminal `sh generate_dataset_1.sh`.
 [1]
-|[Data/Dataset_2/](./Data/Dataset_2/)|contains the dataset from the following paper [Filippone, Maurizio & Masulli, Francesco & Rovetta, Stefano.
-(2008).
-An Experimental Comparison of Kernel Clustering Methods..
-Frontiers in Artificial Intelligence and Applications.
-193. 118-126.
-10.3233/978-1-58603-984-4-118.](https://www.researchgate.net/publication/220956693_An_Experimental_Comparison_of_Kernel_Clustering_Methods).
+|[Data/Dataset_2/](./Data/Dataset_2/)|contains the data set from the subsection *3.2 Example 2 — Machine Learning Model Evaluation* of our paper.

 **[1]** The script used for downloading the [Dataset_1/](./Data/Dataset_1/) was generated using the tutorial found here [https://esgf.github.io/esgf-user-support/faq.html#how-to-preserve-the-directory-structure](https://esgf.github.io/esgf-user-support/faq.html#how-to-preserve-the-directory-structure).